-- Failure to comply with the professional behavior policy or other school policies and procedures - Cheating - Failure to pass a course after the second attempt - Failure to maintain satisfactory academic progress - Failure to pay school fees and/or tuition by applicable deadlines - Disruptive, defiant, or interruptive behavior that impacts academic or operational delivery - Posing a danger to students, faculty, staff, or affiliates - Making any false statements in connection with their enrollment.
+- Failure to comply with the professional behavior policy or other school policies and procedures - Cheating - Failure to pass a course after the second attempt - Failure to maintain satisfactory academic progress - Failure to pay school fees and/or tuition by applicable deadlines - Disruptive, defiant, or interruptive behavior that impacts academic or operational delivery - Failure to comply with department requirements for medical/physical, drug screen, criminal background check, and others as stipulated in this catalog and student handbook - Posing a danger to students, faculty, staff, or affiliates - Making any false statements in connection with their enrollment.

-Tuition, fees and supplies become due and payable immediately upon a student's dismissal from the school.
+Tuition, fees, and supplies become due and payable immediately upon a student's dismissal from the school.
 The college will determine if any Title IV funds need to be returned.
 Students wishing to appeal a probation or dismissal can make a written request to the Appeal Committee for review.
 The Appeal Committee will conduct the review and make the appropriate determination.